JBBQ: Japanese Bias Benchmark for Analyzing Social Biases in Large Language Models: Related Work

 \section{Related Work}

 Various social bias benchmarks have been constructed in English.
-BBQ~\cite{parrish-etal-2022-bbq} is a Question Answering (QA) dataset to assess whether models can correctly understand the context of various social categories, and is widely used to evaluate social biases in LLMs.
+BBQ~\cite{parrish-etal-2022-bbq} is a QA dataset for assessing whether models can correctly understand the context of various social categories, and is widely used to evaluate social biases in LLMs.
 We describe the details of BBQ in Section~\ref{section:method}.
 CrowS-Pairs~\cite{nangia-etal-2020-crows} is a dataset for analyzing the social biases of masked language models with fill-in-the-blank questions about social categories.
-Recently, these datasets have been provided for languages other than English.
-For example, there have been a Chinese version of BBQ (CBBQ,~\citealt{huang2023cbbq}), a Korean version of BBQ (KoBBQ,~\citealt{jin2023kobbq}), and a French version of CrowS-Pairs~\cite{neveol-etal-2022-french}.
+SeeGULL~\cite{jha-etal-2023-seegull} is an English dataset consisting of tuples of identities (nationality and region) and attributes associated with those identities, and reflects regional differences in stereotypes by annotating stereotype scores for various regions.
+Recently, these datasets have been provided for languages other than English, \newmod{including Chinese BBQ (CBBQ,~\citealt{huang2023cbbq}), Korean BBQ (KoBBQ,~\citealt{jin2023kobbq}), Basque BBQ (BasqBBQ,~\citealt{saralegi-zulaika-2025-basqbbq}), French CrowS-Pairs~\cite{neveol-etal-2022-french}, and multilingual BBQ~\cite{neplenbroek2024mbbq} and SeeGULL~\cite{bhutani-etal-2024-seegull}.
+Our JBBQ dataset will contribute to extending multilingual BBQ. }

-There is a growing awareness of the safety and reliability of Japanese LLMs.
-There have been several relevant datasets for Japanese: the harmful expression dataset~\cite{kobayashi2023}, the human rights violation expression dataset~\cite{hisada2023}, the common sense morality dataset~\cite{Takeshita_nlp2023_jcm}, and the hate speech dataset~\cite{arai2021}.
-Most closely related to our study, \citet{anantaprayoon2023evaluating} uses a Natural Language Inference task to construct a dataset for gender biases in Japanese, and analyzes the gender biases in pre-trained models in Japanese.
-Compared with this study, we select QA tasks as appropriate downstream tasks for evaluating current generative language models.
-We create a Japanese social bias benchmark for QA tasks based on the English BBQ dataset in order to analyze biases for various social categories, such as age and physical appearance, not just gender.
+There is growing awareness of the safety and reliability of Japanese LLMs, and there are several relevant datasets for Japanese, such as those for harmful expressions~\cite{kobayashi2023}, expressions of human rights violations~\cite{hisada2023}, common sense morality~\cite{Takeshita_nlp2023_jcm}, and hate speech dataset~\cite{arai2021}. \final{However, these studies did not focus directly on analyzing social biases in Japanese LLMs.}

+Most closely related to our study, \citet{anantaprayoon2023evaluating} used a Natural Language Inference (NLI) task to construct a dataset for gender biases in Japanese, and they analyzed those in pre-trained models in Japanese.
+Instead, we selected QA tasks as appropriate downstream tasks for evaluating current generative language models.
+We created a Japanese social bias benchmark for QA tasks based on the English BBQ dataset in order to analyze biases for various social categories, such as age and physical appearance, not just gender.